 This session presents the QUTest unit testing harness.
 Attendees learn how to write test fixtures, test doubles, and test scripts to unit test active objects and state machines on the desktop and on embedded targets.

 Dan Smith is an embedded software consultant specializing in bringing the modern event-driven paradigm to embedded software teams, who want to adopt hierarchical finite state machines (UML statecharts), real-time frameworks, modeling, and automatic code generation.
-He has been one of the earliest adopters of the QP active object frameworks and over the years has accumulated many real-life QP projects under his belt.
+He has been one of the earliest adopters of the QP real-time embedded frameworks and over the years has accumulated many real-life QP projects under his belt.
 Firmware he developed lies at the heart of many successful products including consumer electronics, telecom/datacom, industrial controls, and medical devices.
 Dan enjoys teaching and is a frequent speaker at the Embedded Systems Conferences, the Embedded World Conference, and various other venues.
 He earned his BSEE at Princeton.

 Training Options, Prices and Availability